I wasn’t always good at conversations.

 After eleven years at IBM, I moved into an Executive role in Operations at Accenture, managing a team of 120 employees.
 I moved into conversation mastery.

-- I’ve never interviewed for a job I haven’t subsequently been offered.
+I’ve never interviewed for a job I haven’t been offered.

-- Conversation skills apply to all types of communication.
 My full-time gig, as Director of Marketing & Communication for MiracleFeet, an amazing nonprofit treating kids with clubfoot – the birth defect I was born with – started with a blind introductory email.
+They also receive a portion of my sales!